 ACM SIGARCH Alan D. Berenbaum Distinguished Service AwardThis annual award is presented to an individual who has contributed important service to the computer architecture community.

+The award is presented annually at the International Symposium on Computer Architecture Awards Banquet.
+This year’s recipient will be invited to accept the award at ISCA 2019.
 Recipients receive a memento engraved with their name along with a $1000 honorarium.
-The award is presented by the SIGARCH chair at ISCA during ISCA’s award presentation session.
 The award recipient also receives up to $2000 towards support for travel costs, including airfare, hotel, and conference registration for ISCA.
 The recipient is listed with a citation for their award on the SIGARCH Alan D. Berenbaum Distinguished Service Award webpage.

-- Name, address, phone number, and email address of the person making the nomination (the nominator).
+- Name, address, phone number and email of person making the nomination.

-- Name, address, phone number, and email address of the candidate for whom an award is recommended (the nominee).
+- Name, affiliation, address, email, and telephone number of candidate for whom the award is recommended.

-- A short statement (200-500 words) explaining why the nominee deserves the award in question.
+- A statement (between 200 and 500 words long) explaining why the nominee deserves the award in question.
+Note that the award is given for service that goes above and beyond traditional service.

 The selection committee consists of 3 or more members and is appointed by the SIGARCH chair.
 The committee typically includes recent recipients of the award and current SIGARCH executive committee members.
 The committee solicits nominations from the computer architecture community in a variety of ways including announcements in SIGARCH’s newsletter and postings on appropriate newsgroups and websites.
-The committee considers all external nominations, plus any internal nominations from members of the committee, in the context of the nominees’ specific and general service contributions to the computer architecture community.
+The committee considers all nominations in the context of the nominees’ specific and general service contributions to the computer architecture community.

 2016 – Michael Flynn